Diagnostic Offered At

 How Does Breast MRI Work?

-Unlike conventional whole-body MRI, our dedicated breast MRI is the only FDA-approved MRI system designed specifically for breast imaging.
+Unlike conventional whole-body MRI, breast MRI is designed specifically for breast imaging.
 This sophisticated technology provides detailed images of breast tissue using a magnetic field and radio waves instead of the x-rays used in mammography.
-Digital 3-D images can be viewed from any angle with unprecedented clarity, enabling a more accurate diagnosis.
+Digital 3-D images can be viewed from any angle with unprecedented clarity.

 Extraordinary Care and Comfort with Breast MRI